mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app](screenshots/app.png)

 ## Freezing your app
-Running the app from source requires Python to be installed.
-The process of turning the source code into a standalone application that does not require Python to be installed is called "freezing". fbs lets you freeze an app via the command:
+Running the app as in the previous section requires Python to be installed and set up as in the introduction.
+We don't want to force your users to have to do this.
+What we want is to create a standalone form of your app that can be run on other computers.
+In the context of Python applications, this process is called "freezing".

+Use the following command to create a standalone executable for your app:

     python -m fbs freeze